Odd Paladin Mulligan Guide and Strategy

 Another difference between fast and slow matchups is that in the slow matchups, you’re the beatdown deck – you want to kill your opponent before it’s too late.
 Which means that in this case, face damage is much more important.
 Against Aggro, you want to clear everything – against Control, you want to clear only the highest priority targets (OR make trades in order to protect an important minion on your side).
 Let’s say that you have an average board with Corridor Creeper and some small guys – nothing worth protecting.
 Your opponent drops some 5/5 minion.
 Yes, you could trade your entire board into it… or you could just ignore it and go face.
 In the first example, you’d probably need to sacrifice most of your minions.
 In the second example – your opponent needs to trade off your minions one by one, meaning that you get lots of free damage in the meantime.
 The only exception is that when you think that he might be setting up a board clear (that’s not mirrored) – e.g. if you play against a Mage who might Flamestrike your board, because you’re approaching Turn 7, then it might be worth to do some trades in order to not fall behind completely.

 Talking about the board clears, meta knowledge is very important when playing a deck like that.
 Your whole game plan revolves around your board, so you absolutely need to know what kinds of board clears your opponent might or might not have, what do you need to play around.
-For example, against Cube Warlock you absolutely need to play around Defile and Hellfire, but you also need to keep in mind that they might have Lord Godfrey and Twisting Nether.
-Cube or Control Warlock are kind of the worst case scenario, but let’s say that you face a Spiteful Priest.
-The only board clear they might have is Duskbreaker – it’s powerful, yes, but you know that it deals 3 damage so you can plan everything around it.
-While it will obviously clear all of your small guys, you can, for example, try to keep your higher health minions like Corridor Creeper and Stormwind Champion out of the range, as well as utilize Fungalmancer buff to get other stuff out of range – e.g. you could buff that Fire Fly to 4 health so he would survive the Duskbreaker’s AoE, instead of buffing your Recruit to 3 health, which would be in the range.
+For example, against slow Warlock builds you absolutely need to play around Defile and Hellfire, but you also need to keep in mind that some of the builds might have Lord Godfrey and Twisting Nether.
+Cube or Control Warlock are kind of the worst case scenario, but let’s say that you face an Even Shaman.
+The only board clears they might have are Hagatha the Witch and Kalimos, Primal Lord.
+You know that they will be able to deal 3 AoE damage at one point, so you can plan ahead around it.
+While it will obviously clear all of your small guys, you can, for example, try to keep your higher health minions like Corridor Creeper and Stormwind Champion out of the range, as well as utilize Fungalmancer buff to get other stuff out of range – e.g. you could buff that Fire Fly to 4 health so he would survive the 3 damage AoE, instead of buffing your Recruit to 3 health, which would be in the range.

 This build runs only a single copy of Divine Favor.
 The reason is that it doesn’t run out of steam as quickly as some of the Kobolds & Catacombs Paladin builds (it’s actually leaning towards Midrange more than Aggro), and that the card is not great in faster matchups.
 Vs Control, however, you can really and I mean really take advantage of it.
 You don’t have to play it as soon as you get an opportunity – developing board is often more important than drawing cards.
 The best timing to play Divine Favor is when you’re running out of cards and you don’t have many plays, when you’re looking for something specific (e.g. if you draw Ironbeak Owl, you get through the Taunt and win the game) or when you don’t want to develop the board.
 The last part is quite common.
 E.g. if you already have a pretty big board and you’re almost sure that your opponent is holding an AoE to clear it, instead of playing even more into it, you can just Divine Favor (of course, first you might drop your small minions that you’d prefer to cycle anyway).
 Another good turn to use Divine Favor is Doomsayer turn from your opponent – if you can’t deal with it, you can potentially drop some small minions you don’t need or just draw cards right away – you’re losing tempo anyway so you can as well use your dead turn to draw a few cards.